Enhancing the Consumer Experience with the Power of Green Consumption

 Green consumption is related to the notion of sustainable development and, by extension, sustainable consumer behavior.
 By now, most (if not all) consumers have used, bought, or are (at the very least) aware of this growing trend.
 In the 1980s, the first environmentally-friendly products began to appear in America.
 While they experienced slow growth in the 1990s, they have since taken off over the last decade.

 However, an understanding of how green products influence consumer behavior has remained quite limited.
 That is, until marketing science researchers Ali Tezer and Onur Bodur posed a central question:

 How does using a green product influence the consumer experience?

-To prove their hypothesis, the researchers designed an experiment using green versus non-green products.
-They predicted that when a green product (e.g. headphones) has an accompanying consumption experience (e.g. listening to music), the warm glow feelings that arise due to using the green versus the conventional product will enhance the accompanying experience, referred to as the green consumption effect.
+To test their hypothesis, the researchers planned an experiment using green versus non-green products.
+They predicted that when a green product (e.g. headphones) has an accompanying consumption experience (e.g. listening to music), the warm-glow feelings that arise when using the green product will enhance the accompanying user experience when compared to using a traditional product.

 This is referred to as the green consumption effect.

 To better understand the cause and effect, the researchers designed five experiments in actual settings to test multiple variables, including: